kirkbushell/eloquence/README.md

 * id and
 * uuid

-The only difference between the two above, is that if you're using uuids, the slug will be generated previous to the save, based on the uuid field.
+The only difference between the two above, is that if you're using UUIDs, the slug will be generated previous to the save, based on the uuid field.
 With ids, which are generally auto-increase strategies - the slug has to be generated after the record has been saved - which results in a secondary save call to the database.